projectgheist/ofeeds/README.md

 Note: Both require you to add a MongoDB to the application during setup

+To update all dependencies to the latest version in addition to update the `package.json` file use the console command below:

+`ncu update -u -a`

+Copy and add `-m bower` to update the front end dependencies as well.

 ## Todo

 * ~~Fix cron jobs not running at periodic intervals~~